 - Light sensitivity

-One of the best defenses against these symptoms are daily contacts.
-Unlike extended wear contacts that still continue to collect pollen and other allergens even with cleaning, daily contact lenses remove this problem by only being worn once.
+One of the best defenses against these symptoms are daily disposables.
+Extended wear contacts still continue to collect pollen and other allergens even with cleaning.
+People who wear daily contact lenses don’t have this problem since the contacts are only worn once.

 There are other steps you can take to reduce your seasonal allergy symptoms while wearing contact lenses.
 These include: